-On the other hand, no actor views the violence that it commits as terrorism, but most actors are quick to label the violence committed by their enemies as terrorism (Jackson et. al. 2011;Bryan 2012;Ramsay 2015).
-Due to the subjectivity and political misuse of the term as well as close organizational and ideological ties between state institutions and prominent researchers at Burnett and Whyte (2003) label 'embedded expertise'-others have elected not to seek a common definition.
-8 A classic example is the deliberate decision not to define terrorism by the United Nations Security Council (UNSC) in order to obtain consensus on Resolution 1373.
-Rather the UNSC opted to allow each member state to arrive at its own definition (Rosand 2003;Saul 2005).
+On the other hand, no actor views the violence that it commits as terrorism, but most actors are quick to label the violence committed by their enemies as terrorism (Jackson et. al. 2011; Bryan 2012; Ramsay 2015).
+Due to the subjectivity and political misuse of the term as well as close organizational and ideological ties between state institutions and prominent researchers-what Burnett and Whyte (2003) label 'embedded expertise'- others have elected not to seek a common definition.

+A classic example is the deliberate decision not to define terrorism by the United Nations Security Council (UNSC) in order to obtain consensus on Resolution 1373.
+Rather the UNSC opted to allow each